charlietango/gatsby-starter-netlify-cms/src/pages/index.md

   knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/coffee-gear.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
-ABC
     - image: /img/coffee.png
       text: >
         We sell green and roasted coffee beans that are sourced directly from